eye-division/susanmoxley/_posts/2017-06-09-emotional-health--mental-wellbeing-a-kaleidoscope-view-to-supporting-the-supporters-around-vulnerable-children.md

 Left unchecked and unprocessed, they are a route to ill health for the adult, and poor outcomes for the child.

 **Early Help** Offers from Local Authorities are variable.&nbsp; By and large, parents of Young People with SEND, can find these off -putting because the entire process sits in a Safeguarding frame.
 Engagement is frequently led by professionals used to driving any 'assessment' of Help, through the lens of Child Protection.&nbsp; The paid Professionals in a Team around the Child, do not have to make recourse to anything of this nature, in order to update their task-specific knowledge, remain healthy and continue to act objectively, in the best interests of the child.
+Google a few randomly selected examples on 'Early Help' for families and you will find some LAs are much more 'welcoming' in their tone, than others.

 A national offer is needed which is equitable in its access (and includes Teachers' Wellbeing alongside Clinicians & Social Workers), is not workplace or seniority -specific, sits outside of Safeguarding and crucially, recognise the Parent-Carer as part of the team.